-The fact that the vision loss is uncorrectable does not mean there is nothing we can do to mitigate the effects.
-To inspire that effort, and to recognize Low Vision Awareness Month, here is a collection of OE’s best low vision articles.
+The fact that vision loss is uncorrectable does not mean there is nothing we can do to mitigate the effects.
+To inspire that effort, and to recognize Low Vision Awareness Month, here is a collection of OE’s best content on the subject.
+It’s all about Making Adjustments.

 Nates Low Vision Makeover